 2. Diamond Clarity

-Lack of clarity will have an effect on the value of a diamond because of the surface and internal imperfections.
+Lack of clarity will have an effect on the value of a diamond and diamond grading because of the surface and internal imperfections.
 But clarity also has more than one use.
 It helps gemologists identify real diamonds from fake ones.
-The clarity assessment process is easier with included diamonds than with flawless stones.
+The clarity assessment process is easier, which included diamonds than with flawless stones.

-Since all diamonds have unique inclusions they can help differentiate each stone.
+Diamond grading, which is required: Since all diamonds have unique inclusions, they can help differentiate each stone.
 Inclusions also help scientists study how the stones are created in nature.
 Like all of the 4Cs used to assess diamonds, clarity is used to determine the rarity of a stone.
-On the top of the GIA grading scale flawless is used to determine diamonds with the highest rarity and value.
+On top of the GIA grading scale, flawless is used to determine diamonds with the highest rarity and value.

-Stones with a flawless grading have no inclusions or blemishes that are visible, even when magnified 10 times.
+Diamond grading of the stones which are flawless and have no inclusions or blemishes that are visible, even when magnified ten times.
 Flawless stones are exceptionally rare to the point that professional jewelers in the industry may never get the chance to see once in their lifetime.
 Because of this rarity, they are extremely expensive.
 Diamonds that have visible inclusions are on the other side of the GIA scale.

 Between diamonds with no flaws and stones with visible flaws are gems that have inclusions only visible under the 10x magnification lens.
 These middle range stones are mostly found in today’s jewel market.